mitranim/sqlb/readme.md

     * Uses data literals, not a builder API.
   * Supports an optional "JSON Expression Language" (JEL) for expressing SQL expressions with nested Lisp-style calls in JSON.
   * Supports safely parsing "order by" clauses from JSON and text, for specific struct types, converting field names from `"json"` field tags to `"db"` field tags.
+  * Supports "sparse" structs, where not all fields are "present", allowing to implement HTTP PATCH semantics without sacrificing static typing.
   * Decently optimized.
   * Small and dependency-free.